0xdead8ead-randori/cve_search_msf/README.md

 To do this we will use the `debian-msf-local` docker container image.

+Steps for Running:

+1) run the build script - `./build.sh`
+2) run the container execute script `./run.sh`

 A `Dockerfile` and build script (`build.sh`) has been included to build a metasploit image from scratch.

 Once the build script finishes, the container can be started using `run.sh`

+If you have questions about this code - come find Chase Schultz - @0xdead8ead on slack

 ---